Max Planck Institute for Astronomy (MPIA) is inviting applications for Research Scholarship to study in Heidelberg 2019.

 • Application Deadline: February 1, 2019

-• Scholarship Award: The tenure-track appointment will be for an initial period of five years, with tenuring based on a successful performance review.
+• Award: The tenure-track appointment will be for an initial period of five years, with tenuring based on a successful performance review.
 The position includes long-term funding for a postdoc position, computing, publications, travel, etc.

-• Number of Scholarships: Number not given
+• Number of Awards: Number not given

 • Nationality: German citizens

-• Scholarship can be taken in Germany
+• The award can be taken in Germany

 • Entrance Requirements: